Studiegids

 Course description

-The bachelor research project is the first acquaintance of students with independently designing and performing scientific research.
-All aspects of scientific research, from reading relevant literature and formulating a research question until the reporting and presenting of the results will be addressed.
-During the research project, the student is a member of a research group and participates in the common scientific activities of the research group (such as work discussions) and lectures in the host institute (for instance IBL spotlight seminars).
+The bachelor research project (BRP) is the first acquaintance of students with independently designing and performing scientific research.
+All aspects of scientific research, from reading relevant literature and formulating a research question to the reporting and presenting of the results, will be addressed.

 Course objectives